"Cool Counties" Launches Major Global Warming Initiative

 “The American public is clamoring for action to tackle global warming and fix our badly broken energy policy,” said Carl Pope, Sierra Club executive director.
 “While our leaders in Washington remain asleep at the wheel, cities, states and now counties are demonstrating extraordinary leadership as they come together to address these pressing national concerns.
 The county leaders joining us today understand the seriousness of the problems we face and are taking the kind of bold, visionary action that will protect both our climate and their own citizens.”

-In addition to the principles embodied in the Cool Counties Declaration itself — establishing a local greenhouse gas inventory and the target of an 80 percent reduction in global warming emissions by 2050 — Fairfax County, working in conjunction with the Sierra Club, has produced a roadmap showing the kinds of concrete actions that counties can take to reduce their emissions.
+In addition to the principles embodied in the Cool Counties Declaration itself — establishing a local greenhouse gas inventory and the target of an 80 percent reduction in the D.C. region's global warming emissions by 2050 — Fairfax County, working in conjunction with the Sierra Club, has produced a roadmap showing the kinds of concrete actions that counties can take to reduce their emissions.
 The roadmap lays out a template for reducing emissions through actions in seven key areas: energy efficiency, renewable energy, greening county vehicle fleets, land use, transportation, water conservation, and educational outreach.

 “I am proud to stand here with the Sierra Club and my fellow county officials to launch a powerful commitment to tackle the most important challenge of our generation,” said Ron Sims, King County executive.
 “We no longer have time to waste.
 We know what it takes to reduce CO2 emissions in our regions and we owe it to our children and grandchildren to make the tough decisions and right investments now.”